Top Senate Republican Pushes Forward With Drug Bill That Divides GOP

 Lowering drug costs is a top 2020 campaign priority for the Trump administration.
 Trump wants a win, and in order to get it, his administration has also indicated a willingness to buck party orthodoxy.
 It praised Grassley's plan when it came out of committee.
 However, Grassley said the president is going to have to do a lot more to persuade Republicans.
 "I think the president is going to personally have to get involved, and I'm told he will get involved when that time comes."

 Grassley wants the Senate to take up the drug debate this fall, ahead of the election year.
-He and other Republican chairmen are working with top Democrats to try and meld a number of health care cost-cutting bills to make it as politically appealing, to as many senators, as possible.
+He and other Republican chairmen are working with top Democrats to try and meld a number of health care cost-cutting bills to make it as politically appealing to as many senators as possible.

 He said he doesn't see his efforts as bucking the party on health care.
 He's trying to help it politically, too.
 "Fourteen percent more people feel like Democrats are better for them on health care than we Republicans are.
 It might help narrow that."

 Back home in Iowa, Grassley makes no apologies for working with Democrats to pass his bill.
-"That's my reputation and that's how I get things done," he said.
+"That's my reputation, and that's how I get things done," he said.